Skip to Content

 Best Season

-Spring and fall represent the busiest tourist periods in Sedona.
+Spring and fall are the busiest tourist periods in Sedona.
 Hideout Cave is relatively unknown but the odds of sharing the cave with other hikers will increase during April, May, June, September and October.

 Winter and summer to a lesser extent are quieter periods in Sedona, which means you have a better chance of being alone in Hideout Cave during November, December, January, February, March, July and August.